btxLithium/Kin-Portfolio-Rebalancer/README.md

 - Threshold-based Rebalancing: Automatically adjusts the portfolio when asset allocation deviates from the target percentage by a set threshold.
 - Cash Flow Rebalancing: Automatically adjusts the portfolio when new stablecoins (USDT or USDC) are received.
 - Cross-platform desktop GUI built with Rust (egui).
-- Python backend handles api keys encryption, communication with Gate.io exchange and rebalancing logic.
+- (WIP) Python backend handles api keys encryption, communication with Gate.io exchange and rebalancing logic.

 ## What is a portfolio rebalancer?